2017 UCF Knights football team: Spring game

-The 2017 UCF Spring game was held Saturday April 22 at Spectrum Stadium.
+The 2017 UCF Spring game was held Saturday April 22 at the Bounce House.
 The team was split into two squads.
 Team UCFast consisted mostly of the first team offense and defense, and UCFierce was made up of second team players.

-Depth chart
+AAC media poll

+The AAC preseason media prediction poll was released on July 18, 2017.
+The Knights were predicted to finish second in the conference's East Division.

 Schedule

 UCF announced its 2017 football schedule on February 9, 2017.
 The 2017 schedule originally consisted of seven home and five away games in the regular season.
 The Knights were set to host conference foes UConn, East Carolina, Memphis, and South Florida and were to travel to Cincinnati, Navy, SMU, and Temple.

 The Knights also hosted one of their two non-conference opponents, FIU from Conference USA, and traveled to Maryland from the Big Ten.
 UCF was scheduled to host games against Georgia Tech from the ACC, and Maine from the Colonial Athletic Association, before Hurricane Irma caused the Georgia Tech game to be canceled and the Memphis home game to be rescheduled over the Maine game.
 On September 21, 2017, UCF added a home game against the FCS Austin Peay Governors for October 28.